dodona-edu/dodona-edu.github.io/nl/guides/creating-a-judge/README.md

 The `run` executable should accept JSON input with the following fields as configuration:

 - **memory_limit**: An integer, the memory limit in bytes.
-The docker container will be killed when it's internal processes exceed this limit.
+The docker container will be killed when its internal processes exceed this limit.
 The judge can use this value to cut of the tests, so he might be able to give more feedback to the student than just the default "Memory limit exceeded."
 - **time_limit**: An integer, the time limit in seconds.
 Just like the memory limit, the docker will be killed if the judging takes longer.
 Can be used to for instance specify the specific test case the limit would be exceeded, instead of just "Time limit exceeded."

 These two values can be overwritten and extended with random other key-value pairs in _(1)_ the Judge configuration, found as `config.json` in the judge repository root and _(2)_ the `evaluation` subobject in the configuration of the submitted exercise, the latter overwriting the former.